What if you could have an at-home spa day with ingredients sourced straight from your refrigerator and pantry?

 Here is Douglas’s simple recommendation for sensitive skin:

-2/3 tablespoon plain yogurt
+2/3 tbsp plain yogurt

-2 tablespoons cooked oatmeal
+2 tbsp cooked oatmeal

 Mix the ingredients together in a glass bowl until a paste forms, and apply evenly to cleansed skin.
 Leave for 15 minutes, rinse and finish off with your moisturizer.